30/10/24

 This style is intended for a very specific audience that will know to appreciate its particular look.
 That’s why it can be a great idea to employ it in videos for international brands looking to expand their businesses to Japan, for example.

 Now, unless you’ve been living under a rock for over a decade, you must know what anime is.
-Basically, it refers to animations produced in Japan, which are characterized by particular cartoon drawing styles.
+Basically, it’s an animation type refers to animations produced in Japan, which are characterized by particular cartoon drawing styles.

 While some animators prefer to use realistic characters, the most popular anime trend is to wildly exaggerate certain features of them.
 If you pay attention, you’ll find that the most common feature in anime characters is their oversized and expressive eyes.
 But you’ll also come across unrealistically bright hair colors and crazy body proportions to convey a specific age, status, or personality trait.

-Unlike traditional cartoons produced in the rest of the world, Japanese anime is frequently geared toward adult and young-adult viewers, which is why the storylines usually feature controversial or complex topics.
+Unlike traditional cartoon animation styles produced in the rest of the world, Japanese anime is frequently geared toward adult and young-adult viewers, which is why the storylines usually feature controversial or complex topics.
 Despite that, there’s still plenty of anime content for children!
 This means you can harness this style regardless of the demographic your campaign is designed to target.

 Motion comics are simply animated digital comics.
 In most cases, animators take the original comic as the starting point and add animation elements to make the story flow.
 You might also find them online as “Flash comics” because of the use of Adobe Flash to animate them, or as “vomics” (voiced comics), as they’re known in Japan.